Gouliath1/portfolio-tracker/README.md

 # Build the application
 npm run build

-# The standalone build will be created in .next/standalone/
+# The standalone build for the web app is created in apps/web/.next/standalone/
 ```

 ### Production Structure